palantirnet/drupal-rector-sandbox/README.md

 ## Developing with Drupal Rector

-For development, it may be helpful to store a local copy of the drupal8-rector Git repository and symlink a few files and folders.
+For development, it may be helpful to store a local copy of the drupal-rector Git repository and symlink a few files and folders.

 Download the repository into the root of this directory,

-`git clone git@github.com:palantirnet/drupal8-rector.git`
+`git clone git@github.com:palantirnet/drupal-rector.git`

 Remove the composer version and symlink the full repository,

 ```
-rm -rf vendor/palantirnet/drupal8-rector
+rm -rf vendor/palantirnet/drupal-rector
-ln -s ../../drupal8-rector vendor/palantirnet/drupal8-rector
+ln -s ../../drupal-rector vendor/palantirnet/drupal-rector
 ```

-Remove the default configuration and symlink the one from drupal8-rector,
+Remove the default configuration and symlink the one from drupal-rector,

 ```
 rm rector.yml
-ln -s vendor/palantirnet/drupal8-rector/rector.yml rector.yml
+ln -s vendor/palantirnet/drupal-rector/rector.yml rector.yml
 ```

 If you do not have a `web/modules/custom` directory, create one